mstein11/Ellie/README.md

 ![Embedding Step](public/Doc-Embedding-Step.drawio.png)

-As the diagram details, preparing input documents for retrieval augemented generation is done by:
+As the diagram details, preparing input documents for retrieval augmented generation is done by:
 1. splitting the Input into relevant chunks of a given size,
-2. genereting the vectors through an embeddings model, and then
+2. generating the vectors through an embeddings model, and then
 3. saving those vectors to a vector store.

 ### Retrieval Step